+What is the average Dachshund lifespan?
 How long will your new pooch be with you?
-It’s a depressing thing to consider, but every owner should be aware of how long-term their new commitment can get.
+It’s a depressing thing to consider, but being aware of their lifespan will be helpful in planning for the future.

-The lifespan of a Dachshund depends on many factors, but you can expect them to live for about 12 to 15 years, in general.
-The aspects of their life that can influence Doxies’ longevity are their exercise regimen, the health issues they’re exposed to, and the quality of the food you offer them.
+In general, the lifespan of a Dachshund depends on many factors, but you can expect them to live up to 15 years.
+Factors that influence longevity include their exercise regimen, health issues they have, and the quality of the food they eat.

 Dachshund varieties don’t make a difference.
-A Miniature Dachshund’s life expectancy is the same as the average lifespan for a Standard Doxie.
-Coat varieties don’t play a role either, so it’s all the same if your pooch is Shorthaired, Longhaired, or Wirehaired.
+A Miniature Dachshund’s life expectancy is the same as the average lifespan for a standard Wiener.
+Coat varieties don’t play a role either, so it’s all the same if your pooch is shorthaired, longhaired, or wirehaired.

 The longest-living Dachshund the general public knows of held no Guinness Records, but he did live to be 25 and a month old when his human decided to put him down.
-He was called Rocky, and he spent a quarter of a century in Shingle Springs, California, USA.
-He suffered from cataracts for a while in his elderly years, but that wasn’t the reason he was put down.
-His joints gave out near the end, and his tiny Doxie legs couldn’t hold him up anymore.
-For a pooch that loved to move, not being able to do so was terrible, and his broken-hearted human decided to end his torment.
+His name was Rocky, and he spent his entire life in Shingle Springs, California, USA.
+He suffered from cataracts in his elderly years, but that wasn’t the reason he was put down.

 Most Dachshunds die from old age.
-Either their internal organs start shutting down or, like in Rocky’s case, their legs can’t hold them up anymore.
-Not many owners can bear watching their beloved little monster, who was with them for over a decade—sometimes approaching two decades—suffering and getting frustrated with their own inability to do… Well, anything.
-If the organ failure doesn’t kill them, their owner will put them to sleep rather than watch them live a torturous existence.
+Either their internal organs start shutting down or, similar to Rocky’s case, their bodies become too weak to support even themselves.
+Not many owners can bear watching their beloved sausage dog (who was with them for more than a decade—sometimes approaching two decades) suffer.

 While Dachshunds are a generally healthy breed, there are some conditions that they are naturally predisposed to.
-Not many of them are fatal, but they can lead to more severe issues, or cause enough pain to the pooch or make them lose their abilities in such a way that their owner believes that the only humane thing left to do is euthanize the pup.
+Not many of them are fatal, but they can lead to more severe issues, cause enough pain to the pooch or make them lose their abilities, or worse.
 Here are the most common ailments that affect Doxies.

 Apart from these illnesses, Doxies are prone to other ailments that aren’t life-threatening but could have a negative impact on their quality of life.
-They are no strangers to an occassional seizure, which will be more terrifying to you than your pooch, and they are also succeptible to a number of skin conditions.
-Make sure you familiarize with them ahead of time, and always keep in touch with your goggie’s vet.
+They are no strangers to an occasional seizure, which will be more terrifying to you than your pooch, and they are also susceptible to a number of skin conditions.
+Make sure you familiarize yourself with them ahead of time, and always keep in touch with your google vet.

 |Major concerns||Minor concerns||Occasional tests|